 Dish Network's 'Hopper' Has TV Executives SeethingDish Network is out with a new feature for its DVR that makes it simple to skip all the commercials.
 'The Hopper' has TV networks hopping mad.

 DRPA Looking To Permit Advertisements At PATCO Train StationsThe Delaware River Port Authority is looking at an advertising deal by SEPTA and wondering if it can do the same for the cash-strapped train system.

 Video Time Machine AppTime travel has become reality with the Video Time Machine app, a compendium of over 10,000 videos, some dating back as far as 1860.

-Pat's Steak's in South Philadelphia usually has lines around the block, so you wouldn't think it would need to advertise.
+Why Is Pat's Advertising?Pat's Steak's in South Philadelphia usually has lines around the block, so you wouldn't think it would need to advertise.
 But some wacky Pat's ads have begun popping up.